Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writes into ls_cwd_content the result of command ls -la script that duplicates the last line of file iacta script that deletes all the regular files in .js script that counts the number of directories and sub directories in current working directories script that removes all letter c and C from input
+script that writes into ls_cwd_content the result of command ls -la script that duplicates the last line of file iacta script that deletes all the regular files in .js script that counts the number of directories and sub directories in current working script that removes c and C script that display all users and their home directories sorted by users based on /etc/passwd file